chakra-ui/zag/.changeset/many-cows-bow.md

 "@zag-js/text-selection": minor
 ---

-- We no longer ship `src` files in the packages.
+We no longer ship `src` files in the packages.
-- Improve support for deno by removing the internal structured clone implementation in favor of using functions.